TomRosenbloom/php_cert_study/basics/ternary and null coalescing operator.md

 So, you can go through a succession of vars before ending with a concrete default value.

-Seems like the Elvis operator is just something to be avoided.
+[Seems like the Elvis operator is just something to be avoided - is there any case for using it? https://stackoverflow.com/questions/34571330/php-ternary-operator-vs-null-coalescing-operator]

 A tricky example: